 If you prefer to meal prep and cook inside, consider your appliances and how you’re using them.
 Those designated with the ENERGY STAR® seal will be more energy efficient, but if upgrading isn’t in the budget, think about using the convection feature on your oven.
-Doing so may help reduce your total cooking time by up to 20% monthly!
+Doing so may help reduce your total cooking time by up to 20 percent monthly.

 Apply window film

 Upgrading your windows can be costly, but insulating your windows is a far less expensive way to help regulate your home’s temperature.
-Even better, there’s no need to be handy or even purchase expensive tools to install window film that will keep your family comfortable all year.
-Typically, a tape measure, scissors, a hair dryer or heat gun and the insultation kit are all that are required.
+And installing window film doesn't require you to be super handy or purchase expensive tools.
+Typically, a tape measure, scissors, a hair dryer or heat gun, and the insultation kit are all that's required.

 Adjust appliance use

-High electricity use (which can attributed to using many appliances at once) can create stress on the electricity grid, so when possible, it’s a great idea to avoid using appliances during periods of peak demand.
-Though it may not seem that one home’s appliance use would make much of an impact, the combined efforts of many households taking steps to minimize their use during peak periods over time may even positively impact costs over time.
-The cumulative effects of reduced peak usage mean additional power plants are not required to come online to meet increased demand.
+High electricity use (which can attributed to using many appliances at once) can create stress on the electricity grid.
+When possible, it’s a great idea to avoid using appliances during periods of peak demand.
+It might not seem that your individual appliance use makes much of an impact, but the combined efforts of many households taking steps to minimize their use during peak periods over time may even positively impact costs over time.

 Protect the planet (and your wallet!) at the same time